 How much does it cost?

 We hope that after the introduction, you’ll choose to join our dojo.
-Our dues are generally paid monthly (the exception is our Introduction to Aikido class, which is 2 months).
+Our dues are generally paid monthly.
 Aikido Yoshokai of MN is a non-profit organization and our instructors are all volunteers.
 Our dues go directly to keeping the dojo open and running.
 See our registration and dues page for current costs.